-Don't forget to track or log time for your projects before you start to create more accountability for your team.
-This is especially true if you're working with clients who will want to know exactly what's going into your project plan.
+Don't forget to use time-tracking for your projects before you start to create more accountability for your team.
+This is especially true if you're working with clients who want to know exactly what's going into your project plan.

 4. Establish clear and consistent communication

 Regular communication is a foundational best practice for successful project managers.
 Whether it's your internal team, stakeholders, or your clients, communication has to work as a two-way street.

 The Teamwork.com guide 5 tips for fostering collaboration with your clients explains the power of communication the best: